DFE-Digital/teaching-vacancies-design-history/app/posts/2022-08-16-ab-test-similar-jobs-position.md

 title: 'A/B test: position of similar jobs feature (desktop view)'
 description: We decided to keep the similar jobs feature at the bottom of job listings on the desktop view of the service
 date: 2022-08-16
+tags:
+  - general_updates
 ---

 ## Introduction:
 We ran this A/B test to see whether changing the position of the similar jobs feature on the desktop version of the site would increase the similar jobs click rate.We also measured  document downloads, GMI/apply clicks and saved job conversion rates to make sure we were not reducing engagement in these areas as a result of this action.

 ## Date work was completed:
 26th April 2022 (A/B test turned off)

 ## Hypothesis:
 If similar jobs are displayed on the left of job listings, under the timeline, then the similar job link click rate will increase and engagement with listings will not be reduced.

 ## Who we tested with:
 We tested with 109,548 jobseekers between 18 March 2022 and 26 April 2022.
 50% of desktop users were assigned to each variant.

 ## Findings: